Hematology Sequence Laboratories 2017

 - The second week consists of two in-class laboratories that use the Hematopathology Labs 1 & 2 PowerPoint documents.
-These illustrate the laboratory diagnosis of anemias, luekocytoses and hematologic neoplasms.
+These illustrate the laboratory diagnosis of anemias and Leukemias.

 - All materials covered on the examination are contained in the three PowerPoint documents including (1) photomicrographs, (2) link to virtual slides, (3) review material and (4) cases with questions/answers (see below).

 - The Self-study Atlas has a test preparation mode and a Web-based “self-test” tools provided for the virtual slides (Virtual Slides Self-Tester, link from Laboratory PowerPoints described below)

 Objectives for self-study using the Hematopathology Atlas 2017

 The Atlas 2016 PowerPoint document should be viewed initially using the “normal” view mode so that the slides and the “notes” window below are visible (content in both windows).
 For test preparation, view Atlas as a PowerPoint so that “notes” section is not visible.

 - Learn the microscopic appearance and frequency distribution of normal erythrocytes, leukocytes, selected anemias and selected neoplastic cells.

 - Know where normal blood cell growth, differentiation and maturation occur.

 - Know the meanings of the terms stem cell, progenitor, precursor, mature and effector cells.